-Definitions of words and terms used in these Bylaws appear in Section 8 after the section regarding Special Provisions.
+Definitions of words and terms used in these Bylaws appear in Article 7.

 2.2 Zoning Map and Interpretation

 The locations and boundaries of zoning districts are established as shown on the Official Zoning Districts Map located in the Town Office.